Propaganda and censorship in Italy during the First World War: Italian propaganda in Austria-Hungary

 German military support to Austria-Hungary had made a decisive difference on the Italian front at Caporetto.
 When Germany pulled back its troops in 1918 to move them to the Western Front, Austria-Hungary was left more exposed.
 To demoralise its troops, Italy spread news from the Western Front describing the Germans as being obliterated by the British, French, and Americans.
 Italian propaganda stating that 'an awful abyss yawns under the feet of the German people', and that Habsburg soldiers ought to break their own chains immediately if they were not to suffer the same dismal fate".
 In the summer of 1918 Gabriele D'Annunzio’s flight over Vienna to drop propaganda leaflets was a high profile exercise to demoralise Austria-Hungary's civilian population.

+Italian propaganda in Japan

+Despite having very few economic, cultural, or political commonalities, the Japanese poet Harukichi Shimoi was extremely energetic in promoting Japanese-Italian relationships.
+He joined the Arditi to help in the war effort, acted as a liaison between Gabrielle D'Annunzio and then-newspaper editor Benito Mussolini, and published a book of wartime correspondences in Italian and Japanese to promote the Italian struggle abroad.
+This cross cultural promotion would eventually culminate in the Rome-Tokyo Raid of Arturo Ferrarin.